Skip to main content

 #Shopping

-The Grand Bazaar is at its calm best in December — empty enough to browse properly, warm spice smells from the Spice Bazaar nearby.
+The Grand Bazaar is at its calm best in December: empty enough to actually browse without the summer-tourism press, warm spice smells drifting in from the Spice Bazaar nearby.
+Carpet purchases are at a multi-year value low for foreign-currency buyers (see Budget & Costs below).

-Çukurcuma antique dealers are in their quiet season — pleasant to browse and chat.
+Çukurcuma antique dealers are in their quiet season: pleasant to browse and chat over the obligatory glass of tea.

-İstinye Park and Zorlu Center are the air-conditioned upmarket malls.
-The İstiklal Caddesi Christmas decorations make for atmospheric evening browsing.
+İstinye Park and Zorlu Center are the air-conditioned upmarket malls when rain forces an indoor afternoon.

 #Culture & Etiquette

-• The Christmas decorations on İstiklal Caddesi and at major hotels are for the secular New Year, not Christmas.
+• Christmas decorations on İstiklal Caddesi and at major hotels are for the secular New Year (Yılbaşı), not Christmas.
 December 25 is a normal working day in Turkey.
+Public Christian celebrations are limited to specific churches (Çukurbostan Aya Yorgi, St. Antuan on İstiklal) with no public spillover

-• New Year's Eve (Yılbaşı) is the city's biggest party night — book restaurants, club ships, or hotel events months in advance.
-Bosphorus fireworks at midnight.
+• New Year's Eve (Yılbaşı) is the city's biggest party night.
+Book restaurants, club ships, or hotel events 6-8 weeks in advance.
+Bosphorus fireworks at midnight from multiple points

 #Essential Local Phrases